alpdias/connection-python-mysql/README.md

 --------------------------------------------------------

 Script to make a connection between a database using MySQL and code written in Python.

-Note: XAMPP was used to create the local server.

 Python 3.7.4 / Microsoft VSCode 1.38.1 / Códificação: -- coding: utf-8 -- / PT-BR